• Home

 What is a 6-point Likert Scale?

-A 6-point Likert Scale offers you 6 different options for every question.
+Definition: A 6-point Likert Scale offers you 6 different options for every question.

 This chart can help you narrow your target market’s feelings and opinions.

-Check out the 6-point Likert Scale examples for survey below.
+Check out some of the examples below.

-6-point Likert Scale Examples for Survey
+6-point Likert Scale use in Surveys

 We’ve listed practical examples below to help you get started quickly.